palaa159/Docs/tutorials/03-Upload_Code_to_OpenBCI_Dongle.md

    If there is no 'libraries' folder in the above folder, create one.

-6. Open the Arduino IDE, restart the Arduino IDE if it was open.
+8. Open the Arduino IDE 1.5.8, restart the Arduino IDE if it was open.

 The files contained in the RFduino folder are custom builds for OpenBCI by our good friends over at RFdigital.
 Those guys are great!
 They helped us to squeeze all of the speed we could get out of the RFduinoGZLL library, and also gave us access to 25 discreet channels for OpenBCI boards to work on.
 ROCK!

 ***Note***: To upload code to the OpenBCI board, you need 1.6.5, while you need 1.5.8 to upload code to the dongle.
 If you have already installed 1.6.5, you may see an error message while installing 1.5.8 saying that you need to uninstall 1.6.5.
 Instead of doing that, simply move the existing "Arduino" program folder (which should be 1.6.5) in your Program Files to another folder (such as "Documents").
 Go to your program manager (called "Change or Remove Program" in Windows, press Uninstall Arduino 1.6.5, and confirm if told that there was an error in uninstalling 1.6.5.
 Then, install 1.5.8.
 Rename the new "Arduino" program folder (which should now be 1.5.8) to "Arduino 1.5.8", and rename the Arduino folder that you moved to the name "Arduino 1.6.5".
 Move this folder back to your Program Files where "Arduino 1.5.8" is located, allowing you to keep both versions.

+**Note for Windows users** While installing 1.5.8 if the installer instructs you to uninstall 1.6.5, move the Arduino folder from `Program Files (x86)` to your downloads folder.
+Rename this folder to `Arduino_1.6.5`.
+Open the `Change or remove program` app in control panel and uninstall the Arduino application.
+There will be a popup indicating that the files do not exist and asking if you want to remove the program from the files list, select yes.
+Then install 1.5.8 as normal.
+Navigate to back to your `Program Files (x86)` folder and locate the Arduino folder.
+Rename this folder to `Arduino_1.5.8`.
+Now drag and drop the `Arduino_1.6.5` back into `Program Files (x86)` folder.

 #Uploading Device Firmware to OpenBCI Board